CAC Payback Period: Formula, Importance & How To Reduce It

 CAC payback period describes how long it takes to recover acquisition costs per customer.
 For investors, it’s a key indicator of a company’s ability to drive returns on invested capital.
 And for internal finance and business leaders, the key performance indicator (KPI) is a gauge of how quickly they can deploy more cash.

-As a CAC-driven metric, acquisition-specific costs, like marketing campaigns (whether through SEO, PR, social media marketing) and operational costs like salaries for the sales and marketing team, factor into the payback period across a given period of time.
+As a CAC-driven metric, acquisition-specific costs, like marketing campaigns (whether through SEO, PR, or social media marketing) and operational costs like salaries for the sales and marketing team, factor into the payback period across a given period of time.
 Ideally, the CAC payback period is shorter than the customer lifetime value (LTV) — otherwise, the customer costs more to acquire than what they’re paying the company over their contract value.

 Other than running out of cash, the second biggest fear for CFOs is misrepresenting numbers in an important meeting with board investors or potential investors.
 And misrepresented numbers begin with finance calculating important metrics that tell a company’s growth narrative.

 Ben Murray, founder of The SaaS CFO, attested to this in an episode of The Role Forward podcast.
 “We have the traditional calculation, the traditional formulas for a lot of these metrics, but then people like to start excluding things,” Murray said.
-Which is why Murray proposed creating a customer acquisition cost (CAC) profile that gathers a variety of sales and marketing efficiency metrics to determine what’s working and not working within the business.
+That is why Murray proposed creating a customer acquisition cost (CAC) profile that gathers a variety of sales and marketing efficiency metrics to determine what’s working and not working within the business.

-CAC payback period is one of the most crucial metrics for SaaS companies, and one of the most widely misunderstood, miscalculated, and misrepresented — until now.
+CAC payback period is one of the most crucial metrics for SaaS companies and one of the most widely misunderstood, miscalculated, and misrepresented — until now.

 How to Calculate CAC Payback Period